jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     you can use any name you want, as long as it starts with ``test_``

-* Here is what the folder/directory structure looks like
+* these are the folders/directories and files in the project

   .. code-block:: python